cncf/toc/.github/ISSUE_TEMPLATE/project-onboarding.md

 Things that the CNCF will do or help the project to do:

 - [ ] DevStats: add to DevStats <https://devstats.cncf.io/>
 - [ ] Insights: add to LFX Insights <https://insights.v3.lfx.linuxfoundation.org/>.
-This is an app added to the organization.
+This is an app added to the GitHub organization.
 - [ ] Marketing: update relevant intro + slide decks
 - [ ] Events: update CFP + Registration + CFP Area forms
 - [ ] Service Desk: confirm maintainers have read <https://www.cncf.io/services-for-projects/>